whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 7.12.
 Now Back to your IoT thing, click your thing, and click **Shadow**.

 7.13.
-You can see there is no shadow for device, so we need to create one.
+You can see there is no shadow for the device, so we need to create one.

 7.14.
 Back to MQTT.fx, type **$aws/things/air_cleaner_demo/shadow/update** as topic name.

 7.15.
-Copy below code and paste it to the field.
-This action is try to report the air cleaner current status to shadow engine.
+Copy below code and paste it into the field.
+This action tries to report the air cleaner current status to shadow engine.

     {
         "state": {
             "reported": {
                 "power": "OFF"
             }
         }
     }

 ![16.png](/images/16.png)

 7.16.
-Click **Publish**, then go back to IoT platform.
-You will see the shadow is change.
+Click **Publish**, then go back to the IoT platform.
+You will see the shadow changes.

 ![shadow.png](/images/shadow.png)